 The Walk was established before 1973 and was an original creation believed to be the first in the world.
 The Walk aims to be accurate, authentic and genuine, exploring a world of folklore, legend and dreams.
-Experience a unique opportunity to discover the hidden magic of the ancient city through the real art of storytelling.
-Tales are drawn from the immense history of York and are told against a backdrop of haunting beauty.
-Walk in the very footsteps of those who have passed before.
-The stories are renowned and retold all over the world.
+We do not need to stage manage tricks or gimmicks but remain above all a fun night out.
+We promise a unique opportunity to discover the hidden magic of our Ancient City through the real art of storytelling.
+Tales are drawn from the immense History of York and are told against a backdrop of haunting beauty.
+We walk in the very footsteps of those who have passed before.
+As a result of our success, our stories are renowned and retold all over the world.

 Day 6 – York to Edinburgh

 Depart Yorkshire and travel north towards Scotland.
 Before you reach the border, stop in Durham to visit the cathedral: Durham Cathedral has been used to shoot various exterior and interior shots of Hogwarts, including classrooms, corridors, and outdoor courtyard shots.
 The most notable of these is Professor McGonagall's classroom.
 (Harry Potter and the Philosopher's Stone, the Chamber of Secrets and the Prisoner of Azkaban.)
 A little bit further north, visit Alnwick Castle.

 If you wish, you can even have a Quidditch lesson while here!
 Alnwick Castle has been used as Hogwarts for several exterior shots throughout the films, including Quidditch training in Philosopher's Stone, the Flying Ford Anglia scenes in Chamber of Secrets, and Hagrid bringing in the Christmas Tree.
 Cross the border into Scotland and continue to your hotel in Edinburgh.